Shop and Save on New York State Health Insurance

 Lyme disease affects millions of Americans every year, and the number of infections is growing steadily.
 The disease is caused by a species of bacteria found in deer ticks.

 Contraction of Lyme disease happens when individuals are exposed to ticks, usually in outdoor settings such as parks, grass, and woodland areas.
-Tick bites result in a transmission of the bacteria that is thought to cause the disease, and the infected individual generally develops symptoms of nausea, fatigue, and sickness, that are flu-like in nature.
+Tick bites result in a transmission of the bacteria that is thought to cause the disease, and the infected individual generally develops symptoms of nausea, fatigue, and sickness, that are flu-like.
 In classic cases, the disease is diagnosed through blood tests, traditionally marked by the discovery of a red ring around the area of infection, known as a “bulls-eye”.

-Post-Treatment Lyme Disease Syndrome, as it is termed, is said to affect thousands of individuals diagnosed with Lyme.
+Post-treatment Lyme Disease Syndrome, as it is termed, is said to affect thousands of individuals diagnosed with Lyme.
 The syndrome is marked by the persistence of Lyme disease symptoms such as nausea, fatigue, sickness, and joint pain, which can result in depression, an inability to function or work, and a generally compromised quality of life.

 Individuals with PTLDS claim that these ailments persist for years, long after the traditional treatment has run its course.
 Although some doctors confirm the appearance of this condition, the scientific community remains mixed on the subject, and since there is no concrete evidence that suggests the persistence of Lyme disease post-treatment, health insurance providers, as well as the CDC, are hesitant to endorse methods of long-term treatment, such as intravenous antibiotics.
 The scientific community’s overall response to PTLDS and its treatments means that many individuals who suffer from the disease are forced to pay out of pocket for courses of treatment that may prove affective.

 However, a closer look at the controversy reveals that the debate is not as clear-cut as it may seem.
 The long-term affects of Lyme disease are unknown, as is its relationship to other diseases.
-The fatigue, nausea, and other symptoms associated with PTLDS may also be signs of another disease entirely, such as one of a number of possible Auto-Immune Diseases.
+The fatigue, nausea, and other symptoms associated with PTLDS may also be signs of another disease entirely, such as one of a number of possible autoimmune diseases.

 Moreover, because little is known of the viability, treatment, and nature of PTLDS, specific treatments can be dangerous and harmful to patients.
 Medical experts agree that further research should be done on Lyme disease, and non-profits such as The Lyme Disease Association, Inc., are dedicated to raising money for such research, aiding in awareness and knowledge of the disease, as well as providing resources to Lyme sufferers nationwide.